TL;DR

 The Power of Comparison: Why You Shouldn't Auto-Renew

 By comparing the market each year, you can save a significant amount of money.
-Using an independent, FCA-authorised broker like WeCovr is an effective way to do this.
-We have access to a wide panel of insurers, including specialist providers, and can help you find the best car insurance provider for your specific needs, at no extra cost to you.
+Using a WeCovr specialist or one of our broker partners is an effective way to do this.
+We have access to a wide panel of insurers, including specialist providers, and can help you find the suitable car insurance provider for your specific needs, with no separate broker fee for our service, subject to terms where applicable.
 Our high customer satisfaction ratings are a testament to our commitment to finding the right cover at the right price.

 How WeCovr Delivers Value Beyond Price

-Our service isn't just about finding the cheapest quote.
+Our service isn't just about finding the lower-cost quote.
 We help you find the right policy.
 That means ensuring the cover level, excess, and optional extras are perfectly matched to your driving habits and risk profile.
 Furthermore, clients who purchase motor or life insurance through us may be eligible for discounts on other types of cover, providing even greater long-term value.

 Frequently Asked Questions (FAQs) About UK Motor Insurance